 All free trial accounts that were active on March 8, 2017 had their trials extended by 305 days.
 Free trial accounts that were inactive on March 8, 2017 can take advantage of Always Free products.

 If you want to leave the free trial, there's nothing to do.
 Your trial automatically expires after 12 months, and you will not be charged during the free trial period unless you upgrade to a paid account.

 After your trial ends, the resources you created during the trial are stopped, but can be restored if you upgrade to a paid account within 30 days.

-Within that 30-day period, you can also contact Google Billing Support to export any data you stored in Google Cloud Platform services (other than on Google Compute Engine).
+Within that 30-day period, you can also contact Google Billing Support to export any data you stored in Google GCP services (other than on Compute Engine).
 After 30 days, your data and resources are not available, even if you upgrade.